brian978/docker-nginx-php-mysql/README.md

 # To start up the stack you need to run
 `python3 scripts/run.py`

-*Note: Note: This command will also install Symfony if the "vendor" folder is missing from the "app" directory*
+*Note: This command will also install Symfony if the "vendor" folder is missing from the "app" directory*

 ## Connecting the PHP container with a provisioned bash
 `python3 scripts/cli.py`